AnalytxAudit/KYC/README.md

 If a project we have KYCed out with scam activities, we will release the documents and KYC proof on social media / website.

-To report a scam project just join in our telegram channel and please paste this template:
+To report a scam project just join in our telegram channel, chat admin and  please paste this template:

 #scam pinksale link // contract, proof of scam activites, github / website KYC certificate.